ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 ## Project Overview

 With mobile applications well into maturity as a platform, by 2019, businesses with large installed user bases can consider historic transaction records as a free source of very in-depth market research.
-This allows the business to precisely identify customer segmetns, and analyze each demographic segment's preferred interactions with the business,  Thie will allow the business to offer the user an improved and custom-tailored purchasing experience, increasing customer satisfaction, and will also allow the business to sell more product as a result.
+This allows the business to precisely identify customer segments, and analyze each demographic segment's preferred interactions with the business.
+This will allow the business to offer the user an improved and custom-tailored purchasing experience, increasing customer satisfaction, and will also allow the business to sell more product as a result.

-The project represents a simulation of the bahavior users of Starbucks' mobile app over a period of time in which users are sent promotional offers.
+The project represents a simulation of the behavior users of Starbucks' mobile app over a period of time in which users are sent promotional offers.
 The promotional offers fall into one of three types: buy-one-get-one-free ('BOGO'), informational, and discount.
 The parameters of each offer vary (some are valid for longer than others, some provide a greater reward), and the offers are made by way of different marketing channels – some combination of web, mobile, social, and email.
 However, there are only ten variations of these offers in total.

-The possible objectives of the exercise is quite open-ended.
-My implementation is based on a high-level observation of the data and business doman (marketing):
+The possible objectives of the exercise are quite open-ended.
+My implementation is based on a high-level observation of the data and business domain (marketing):

 - Although two events occur in sequence, it is not possible to claim that they are dependent on each other (no causality).
-A customer might but the same latte every mornging, regardless of whether he or she was given a BOGO offer by email
+A customer might buy the same latte every morning, regardless of whether he or she was given a BOGO offer by email.
 - The outcome of an offer is not repeatable (no determinism).
-A customer might get the same discount on two separate days, but just not feel like a coffee on one of those days.
+A customer might get the same discount on two separate days, but might just not feel like having a coffee on one of those days.
 - For this reason, there is no cause-and-effect relationship (causal determinism).
 This point might be lost on someone approaching the data science domain from a software background, for example, where the same SELECT clause had better give the same result each time.

 #### Problem Statement

-My implmentation of this project is oriented towards describing and predicting human behavior on an aggregate level.
+My implementation of this project is oriented towards describing and predicting human behavior on an aggregate level.
 The project can be summarized by one key question:

-*Given a user with some demographics, who is provided with an offer with some parameters, what is the user's expected change in behavior, expressed as the product of transaction rate times average transaction value)?*
+*Given a user with some demographics, who is provided with an offer with some parameters, what is the user's expected change in behavior, expressed as the product of transaction rate times average transaction value?*

 I will be approaching this exercise as though I were consulting for a marketing team, and providing quantifiable information which can be used by those with financial information (product pricing, for example) to render a business decision.

 #### Metrics

-I have found that both changes can be described fairly well, and predicted to some degree.
+I have found that changes in both transaction volume and value can be described fairly well, and predicted to some degree.
 My proposed strategy is to anaylze the data two ways – descriptive statistics, to give the imaginary marketing team a set of heuristic rules for targeting customers, and a regression learner, which can predict a user's response to the propsed campaign.

-The performance metrics – MSE and R^2 are used to find the best learner.
+The performance metrics – MSE and R-squared are used to find the best learner.
 Heuristics are tricky to quantify, but they will be based on values found in the statistical analysis that are intuitively noteworthy.

 ## Data Exploration and Visualization